 Crank up the heat

 You can’t have a cozy room without a quality heat source.
 A strategically placed radiator will help to keep your child’s room at a pleasantly warm temperature so that they are comfortable, even in the cold winter months.
 The radiator doesn’t need to be an eyesore, and there are many unique ways that you can incorporate them into the design.
-Get a bench radiator from warmrooms.co.uk and use it to create a cute reading nook, complete with fluffy cushions and blankets.
+Be sure to get a safe heater for kids room and create a cute reading nook, complete with fluffy cushions and blankets.
 Your kids will love wrapping up and reading their favourite story, plus it will heat the entire room and hide the radiator.

 Don’t forget about storage